lbraglia/yapomif/README.md

 miscellaneous function (wrappers for data input, data analysis utilities etc).

+It's mainly intended for personal use (aka backward compatibility is not an issue).

 ## Install

 You can install this package via GitHub.
 Before that, you